GoogleChrome/web.dev/src/site/content/en/blog/requestvideoframecallback-rvfc/index.md

 - `mediaTime`, of type `double`:
   The media presentation timestamp (PTS) in seconds of the frame presented (e.g., its timestamp on the `video.currentTime` timeline).
 - `presentedFrames`, of type `unsigned long`:
   A count of the number of frames submitted for composition.
-Allows clients to determine if frames were missed between `VideoFrameRequestCallback`s.
+Allows clients to determine if frames were missed between instances of `VideoFrameRequestCallback`.
 - `processingDuration`, of type `double`:
   The elapsed duration in seconds from submission of the encoded packet with the same presentation timestamp (PTS) as this frame (e.g., same as the `mediaTime`) to the decoder until the decoded frame was ready for presentation.

-For WebRTC applications, additional properties can appear:
+For WebRTC applications, additional properties may appear:

 - `captureTime`, of type `DOMHighResTimeStamp`:
   For video frames coming from either a local or remote source, this is the time at which the frame was captured by the camera.